 Actions That Create Automatic Constraints

-The project manager will manually create constraints when entering a constraint type and date for a task, but constraints can be created in other ways as well.
+The project manager will manually create constraints when entering a constraint type and date for a task.
+Constraints can be created in other ways as well.

-NOTE: Constraints are only applicable when using automatic scheduling.
-Manual scheduling will not calculate the schedule and, as a result, constraints will not be required or used.
+NOTE: Automatic Constraints apply only when using Automatic Scheduling mode.

-When scheduling tasks in automatic mode if a date is entered into the start or the finish columns, a constraint will be automatically applied to the task.
+If a Start date is entered for an Automatically scheduled task, a Start No Earlier Than constraint will be applied to the task.
+If a finish date is enteres a Finish No Earlier Than constraint will be applied.

-In the example below, a date was entered in to the finish column of task 7.
-The result is that a “Finish No Earlier Than” constraint was placed on the task
+In the example below, a finish date was entered in the finish column for task 7.
+The result is that a “Finish No Earlier Than” constraint was placed on the task.
+The task will move out to the date entered and a green triangle will be shown in the date field.
+The constraint is also shown by an indicator in the indicator column.
+Hover you mouse pointer over the indicator to see the explanation shown below.

-In the next example, a date has been entered in the “Start” field of task 12.
+In the next example, a start date has been entered in the start column for task 12.
 The result is that a “Start No Earlier Than” constraint was created for the task.
+Creating a constraint will often break relationships between tasks as shown below.

-In both cases, error messages, seen below, were shown after the date values were entered warning that the constraint created is not advised and the reason why.

-The error message above is triggered by the Planning Wizard.
-These messages are optional.
+In both cases, the error messages shown below appeared after the date values were entered warning that the constraint created is not advised and the reason why.
+The error message was triggered by the Planning Wizard.

+Planning Wizard messages are optional and can be turned off.
+If they are turned off, you will not be alerted to possible scheduling errors that might be created as a result of creating a constraint or other scheduling issues.
+The newer Project 2010 user will gain benefit from leaving this option turned on.
+As the project manager becomes more experienced, it may be turned off.

-To turn change the planning message options for the Planning Wizard:
+To change the planning message options for the Planning Wizard:

 Click File Options Advanced:

-When the Planning Wizard is turned off and a value is entered in the start or finish columns a smart tag will appear and will give you the following options:
+When the Planning Wizard is turned off and a value is entered in the start or finish columns a smart tag will appear and offer the following options:

-If your scheduling style is to enter dates on each task, it is recommended that you use the manual scheduling method available in the software instead of automatic scheduling.
-If a project is scheduled using manual scheduling, project tasks may be changed to automatic scheduling at any time.
-There is also an option available that will keep tasks within 1 day of the manually scheduled date.
-NOTE: Constraints will also be set as a result of the tracking process which will be discussed in a future module.
+If your scheduling style is to enter dates on each task, it is recommended that you use a manual scheduling approach instead of automatic scheduling.
+This will allow for tasks to be scheduled to the dates entered and will not be subject to the automatic scheduling engine of the software.
+If a task is scheduled using manual scheduling, the tasks can be changed to automatic scheduling at any time.
+There is also an option available that will keep tasks within 1 business day of the manually scheduled date when changed to automatic scheduling.

+To set the option to schedule tasks on the nearest working day when changing to Automatically Scheduled mode:

+Click on File Options Schedule

+NOTE: Constraints will also be entered as a result of the tracking process which will be discussed in a future module.

 Effects of Constraints

-Constraints may cause errors in the scheduling of a project that are not evident.
-Look at the example below and see if you can recognize the error.
+Constraints may cause errors in the scheduling of a project that are not readily apparent.
+Look at the example below and see if you can identify the error.

-If you see an error in the calculation of the date for the task “Initial Planning Complete” task 9 you would be correct.
-Notice the relationship line after the task “Selection of Internal Auditors”.
-The line goes backward.
-In addition task 8 is scheduled to be completed on April 17 yet the milestone target date is April 16.
-The tasks that are dependent on task 9 will then be miscalculated as well.
+There is an error in the calculation of the date for the task 9 “Initial Planning Complete”.
+The relationship line after task 8, “Selection of Internal Auditors” flows backwards in time.
+The reason for this is that task 8 is scheduled to complete on April 17, one day later than the milestone target date of April 16.
+Tasks that are dependent on task 9 will also be miscalculated.